Supervised PCA: A Multiobjective Approach: Approach

 The goal of SPCA is to solve the supervised learning problem while simultaneously performing dimension reduction according to PCA.
 In other words, any approach to SPCA should learn a feature representation that gives good prediction while explaining as much variation as possible in the data.
 In general, these two goals are not aligned.
 Therefore, it is natural to treat SPCA as a multiobjective optimization problem.
 In multiobjective optimization, Pareto optimal solutions are those for which one objective cannot be improved without sacrificing performance with respect to another.
 The set of Pareto optimal solutions, called the Pareto frontier, defines a function in the space of performance measures, the epigraph (or hypograph) of which contains all achievable performances on the problem at hand.
 This concept is illustrated for SPCA in Figure \ref{fig:pareto}.

-Our approach to SPCA (proposed first in \cite{ritchie2019supervised}) is to minimize a weighted sum of the PCA objective as given in $\S$ \ref{pcasection} and an empirical risk associated with the prediction problem.
-This is a direct way to explicitly trade off these two objectives at the expense of adding a tuning parameter, and can be expected to yield a Pareto optimal point that depends on the tuning parameter.
+Our approach to SPCA is to minimize a weighted sum of the PCA objective as given in $\S$ \ref{pcasection} and an empirical risk associated with the prediction problem. \ch{Though straightforward, this regularized empirical risk minimization approach to SPCA did not appear in the literature until recently \cite{ritchie2019supervised}.
+To the best of our knowledge, there has been no other work, in SPCA or any other context, considering the PCA objective as a regularizer.} This is a direct way to explicitly trade off these two objectives at the expense of adding a tuning parameter, and can be expected to yield a Pareto optimal point that depends on the tuning parameter.
 The problem is formulated

-where $g(\cdot)$ is a loss function relating the dimension reduced data to its label, $n$ is the number of observations, $r$ a hyperparameter for subspace dimension, $\lambda > 0$ is a tuning parameter, and the remaining quantities are described in Table \ref{tab:vars}.
-Two specific losses of interest are the squared error and logistic losses given by respectively, where $\beta_{\b y}$ is the column of $\beta$ corresponding to the class given by one-hot vector $\b y$.
+where $g(\cdot)$ is a loss function relating the dimension reduced data to its label, $n$ is the number of observations, $r$ a hyperparameter for subspace dimension, $\lambda > 0$ is a tuning parameter, and the remaining quantities are described in Table \ref{tab:vars}. \ch{We develop SPCA in both the regression and classification settings.
+While the extension to other losses is straightforward, for concreteness we explicitly consider} the squared error and logistic losses given by respectively, where $\beta_{\b y}$ is the column of $\beta$ corresponding to the class given by one-hot vector $\b y$.
 These two methods will be referred to as least squares PCA (LSPCA) and logistic regression PCA (LRPCA).

 Note that $L$ is constrained to the Stiefel manifold, i.e., the set of all matrices with orthonormal columns.

 As the solution to \eqref{eq:general_spca} will not in general be given by the SVD, it is necessary to enforce the orthogonality of the columns of $L$ if we hope to recover orthogonal components as in PCA.
 The primary means of solving such an optimization problem are manifold gradient algorithms which have been thoroughly developed in the literature \cite{edelman1998geometry, absil2009optimization}.
 Our algorithms will be presented in $\S$ \ref{sec:algs}.